 Wills

-Why Having a Will Matters in Toronto, Ontario
+Why a Will Matters

 Peace of mind for you, and clarity for those you love.

-A will is the foundation of any solid estate plan.
+A Will is the foundation of any solid estate plan.
 Without one, the law – not you – decides what happens to your home, your savings, and more importantly, your children.

-Creating a will is one of the most thoughtful things you can do for your family.
+Creating a Will is one of the most thoughtful things you can do for your family.
 It's your opportunity to speak clearly about what matters to you – who inherits your home, who receives personal treasures with sentimental value, and who you trust to carry out your wishes after you're gone.

-Without a valid will, your estate is distributed according to Ontario's Succession Law Reform Act, which follows a fixed formula that may have nothing to do with your actual wishes.
+Without a valid Will, your estate is distributed according to Ontario's Succession Law Reform Act, which follows a fixed formula that may have nothing to do with your actual wishes.
 Your common-law partner, close friends, or favourite charities may receive nothing at all.

 I take the time to understand your family, your assets, and your goals before drafting a single word.
-Whether your situation is straightforward or involves blended families, business interests, or cross-border assets, I ensure your will is clear, comprehensive, and legally sound.
+Whether your situation is straightforward or involves blended families, business interests, or cross-border assets, I ensure your Will is clear, comprehensive, and legally sound.

 What Your Ontario Will Can Cover

-A well-drafted will addresses far more than just who gets what.
+A well-drafted Will addresses far more than just who gets what.
 It can name guardians for minor children, provide for a pet, set conditions on gifts to young adults, establish trusts for vulnerable beneficiaries, minimize estate taxes, and name an executor you trust to handle the process with care.

-• Simple wills for individuals
+Simple Wills for individuals

-• Mirror wills for couples
+Mirror Wills for couples

-• Wills for blended families
+Wills for blended families

-• Guardian designations for minors
+Guardian designations for minors

-• Business succession provisions
+Business succession provisions

-• Charitable giving clauses
+Charitable giving clauses

-• Pet care provisions
+Pet care provisions

 Wills & Estate Planning Frequently Asked Questions (FAQs)

-• Yes.
+Yes.
 A will allows you to decide who receives your assets, who will administer your estate, and who will care for minor children.
 Without a will, Ontario law determines how your estate is distributed, which may not reflect your wishes.

-• If someone dies without a will, their estate is distributed according to Ontario’s intestacy laws.
+If someone dies without a will, their estate is distributed according to Ontario’s intestacy laws.
 The court will appoint someone to administer the estate, and assets are distributed according to a statutory formula.

 For example, if the deceased had a spouse and children, the spouse receives a preferential share of the estate and the remainder is shared with the children.
 If there is no spouse or children, other relatives may inherit.